sridhara-omics/sridhara-omics.github.io/_pages/about.md

   - /about.html
 ---

-I am a bioinformatics scientist with expertise in computational immunology, oncology, and data engineering.
-My background includes molecular dynamics, NGS analysis, and mass-spec data processing.
-I have over a decade of experience in research and bioinformatics, working on diverse projects and mentoring graduate students.
-Passionate about building robust pipelines, I specialize in tools like Igblast, immcantation, and Seurat.
-I enjoy developing scalable solutions for complex biological data.
-Currently exploring new opportunities in bioinformatics leadership roles.
+I am a bioinformatics scientist with lot of experience in building bioinformatics pipelines for both Next Generation Sequencing based transcriptomics/genomics data and mass-spectrometry based proteomics data.
+My recent focus was in computational immunology especially analyzing NGS and mass-spec data of antibodies.

+My PHD in Electrical and Computer Engineering, with bioinformatics dissertation and my interest in high-performance computing (right from graduate studies) drove me to pursue this career.

+I published more than 20 articles, including Nature Biomedical Engineering, PLoS Computational Biology, with h-index 15, and 1000+ citations.
+My favorite programming languages are Python and R, and in my free time, I like to play chess, and know a bit more about spirituality!